gcallah/BookReviews/gray.md

 "Verkhovensky represents a type of intellectual familiar the world over.
-Recycling the fashionable detritus that millions like him unthinkingly believe, he is convinced of his independence of mind." — John Gray
+Recycling the fashionable detritus that millions like him unthinkingly believe, he is convinced of his independence of mind."

 "Lenin and Stalin aimed to remake human beings on a new model.
 The Leviathan they created bred an elite of Hobbesian survivors, then killed them."
 (83)

+## Liberalism

 "The psychology of the political believer is not confined interwar communists and fellow travelers.
 The same mixture of self deception and adamant certainty can be observed in post-Cold War liberals.
 They, too, cannot admit the demise of the faith that has given meaning to their lives."
 (102)

-"sex workers" (105)

 Gray begins a chapter called "Mortal gods" by noting: